Svestis/homelabbing-pit/diary/2026/09/0001-it-started-with-an-ubuntu-vm.md

 At one point I was staring at the Ubuntu installer wondering why it was talking about **Ethernet when my Mac wasn't connected to Ethernet**.

-A small indication of what was coming.
+A small indication of what was coming...

 ## 🔑 The first satisfying moment